My Blogging Journey

 A little over ten years later, in 2017, I fell away from blogging and crafting after I lost my 13-year-old cat, Drusilla (who was the original inspiration for this blog), to kidney failure and my 13-year-old job in publishing to downsizing (13 really was an unlucky number for me).
 But after many hours of blood, sweat, and tears, many tears, I finally found a new career and a hunger to craft and blog again.

-What is the Crafting with Cat Hair blog all about?
+What is the Goal for Crafting with Cat Hair?

 My mission is quite simple: to spark your creativity by providing ideas, tutorials, and resources that will help you live an inspired and happy life without spending a ton of money.